 Jim was an employee at a sales company who had joined recently.
 He behaved normally with everyone and no one could ever label him as ‘arrogant’.

-After a couple of months, to everyone’s surprise, he started behaving very arrogantly.
-His arrogance was primarily directed toward his juniors whom he used to treat very kindly before.
+After two months- to everyone’s surprise- he started behaving in an arrogant manner.
+He primarily directed his arrogance toward his juniors, whom he used to treat kindly before.

 What on earth made him change his attitude?

 Arrogance can be defined as the personality trait whereby a person has an obnoxiously elevated sense of self-worth.
 An arrogant person is the one who acts as if they’re superior, more worthy, and more important than others.
 Therefore, they tend to disrespect and put others down.